 Healthy Teeth, Nice Smile - Your Baby to Adolescent Teeth Questions Answered

 Many people ask us a baby teeth question or baby tooth question online at DentalChat.
 Baby teeth are termed as primary teeth by dentists.
 All babies fresh out of the womb have fully developed jaws with baby teeth also developed under the gums.
 Though you cannot see the teeth when they are little over time as your baby grows and ages, these baby teeth (primary teeth) will start to emerge.
-Teeth for children usually grows in the front and starts to grow in towards the back.
-That is get the front 2 teeth and then 2 teeth next to it and on down - until you get baby molar teeth.
+Teeth for children usually grow in the front and start to grow in towards the back.
+That gets the front 2 teeth and then 2 teeth next to it and on down - until you get baby molar teeth.
 At around 6 months after birth, your baby will develop their bottom two teeth, and then the top two teeth.
-These 2 teeth on top and bottom grow in the front, and are called central incisors.
+These 2 teeth on top and bottom grow in the front and are called central incisors.
 Slowly the teeth will grow above the gum line and will be visible to you.
 This will happen until about 12 months old.
-In all, usually around 20 baby teeth will appear or grow in - and this may take for several years for all of them to grow in.
+In all, usually, around 20 baby teeth will appear or grow in - and this may take for several years for all of them to grow in.

 Teething Process Information - Local Teething Blog:

 When the first baby teeth start to grow in, it is called Teething.
 This is usually accompanied with your baby drooling more, wanting to bite on objects and more irritability of your child.
 Teething can be uncomfortable, though it should not hurt your baby too much.
 However, if you notice they are very uncomfortable, you can provide your baby with a toy that will massage their gums.
 Make sure that the toy you provide doesn’t possess any toxic materials, as those could harm your baby.
 Hence, when teething - many parents will say my baby is not sleeping well and is very grouchy.

 Once you see their teeth emerge, it is essential to start brushing their teeth for them at least twice a day.
-After the age of one, can start to go in for dental check ups - though if have any problems, can go sooner.
-Starting children with good oral hygiene habits at a young age, can be immensely beneficial for them as they grow older.
+After the age of one, can start to go in for dental check-ups - though if have any problems, can go sooner.
+Starting children with good oral hygiene habits at a young age can be immensely beneficial for them as they grow older.
 Children and young adults who maintain good oral hygiene, tend to have healthier teeth and gums - as they grow older.

 Once your baby starts growing, you will notice differences throughout each stage of their life.
 You will see the good and the bad.
 Most importantly, you will see those baby teeth grow in and then they start to fall out around the ages of 6 or 7 years old usually.
 The first baby tooth falling out will give you a sense of pride.